mariereed/Hackbright-Project/README.md

 ## Tech Stack

-Python Flask
+Python Flask,
-Flask SQLAlchemy
+Flask SQLAlchemy,
-JINJA2
-CSS
-HTML
-Bootstrap
-AJAX
-JSON
-Javascript
+JINJA2,
+CSS,
+HTML,
+Bootstrap,
+AJAX,
+JSON,
+Javascript,
 JQuery

 ## APIs Used

-Beautiful Soup
+Beautiful Soup:
-  Used to sanitize content stripped from XML and to create text only sections Schedule
+  Used to sanitize content stripped from XML and to create text only sections

+Schedule:
   Used to make requests every hour

-Bcrypt
+Bcrypt:
   Used to hash passwords

-Datetime
+Datetime:
   Used to compare publish dates and to timestamp

 ## Installation